 Background and Project Description

-Consistent with Priority Area 5.2 of the APEC TEL Strategic Action Plan 2010-2015, i.e. promotion of a secure, resilient and trusted ICT environment, this project aims to share the following objectives with the APEC member economies on wireless security issues:
+Consistent with Priority Area 5.2 of the APEC TEL Strategic Action Plan 2010-2015, i.e. the promotion of a secure, resilient and trusted ICT environment, this project aims to share the following objectives and expected outcomes with the APEC member economies on cybersecurity incident management:

-2) to present and share the analysis/ findings of the experiment at TEL54.
-Parties relevant to/ interested in wireless security issues such as policy makers, regulatory bodies and related business operators are invited to share views on the findings and similar issues experienced in home economies.
+Parties relevant to/ interested in cybersecurity issues such as policy makers, regulatory bodies and related business operators are invited to share views on the findings and similar issues experienced in their respective economies.

-- A half-day workshop for presentation and information sharing during TEL54 on 2 November 2016 (Wednesday).
+A half-day workshop for presentation and information sharing during TEL56 on 12 December 2017.